-(Oh yes, oh yes.
-A new potable portion from a chapter, this one newly posted with A Republic of Books, the novel in progress to be found elsewhere on this site.)
+(Oh yes, another new and potable portion from a chapter, this one posted with A Republic of Books, the novel in progress to be found elsewhere on this site.)

 I am thinking that the lack of preparation to that end was what saved them.
 Had they thought too long on the subject they would likely have found room to compromise.
-At the least, they would have turned on themselves in the effort to gain an upper hand.
+At the least, they would have turned on themselves, in an effort to gain the upper hand.
 Power does that to the mind.
-For proof, just look at what happened as soon as the steady hand of Washington was off the tiller of that fragile vessel, the first of its kind and perhaps the last.
+For proof, just look at what happened as soon as the steady hand of Washington was off the tiller of that fragile vessel, the first of its kind and now perhaps the last.

 Understand, I am not yet making revolution.
 Nor am I, as Mr. Paine was when that lost country “was set on fire” about his ears, “a wisher for a reconciliation.”
 But alike him now, having failed at all my other endeavors, I am finally hoping for that struggle.
 Against all odds.
 For my children’s sake.

 I am already far older than George Washington was when he led that endeavor.
 I’d rather sit on the beach or wash the grass bend to the wind in Iowa.